BlueBubbleWei/SDCND/Term1-P5-Vehicle-Detection/Project5_Vehicle_Detection_writeup_report.md

 ---
 * Explain how you settled on your final choice of HOG parameters.

-Below are listed some of paramets which I arrived at after few iterations:
+Below are listed some of parameters which I arrived at after few iterations:

 1. color_space = 'YCrCb' - YCrCb resulted in far better performance than RGB, HSV and HLS
 2. orient = 9 # HOG orientations - I tried 6,9 and 12.
 Model performance didn't vary much